arbor-sim/arbor/doc/py_intro.rst

 Overview
 =========
-This section gives insights to the usage of Arbor's python front end :py:mod:`arbor` with examples and detailed descriptions of features.
+This section gives insights to the usage of Arbor's python frontend :py:mod:`arbor` with examples and detailed descriptions of features.
-The python front end is the main interface through which Arbor is used.
+The python frontend is the main interface through which Arbor is used.

 .. _prerequisites: